dkebler/4S/README.md

 #### Publishing to Github Pages

-To publish to Github is as easy as setting the url (required) in the 'config/deploy-gh.js config file.
+To publish to Github is as easy as

+1.  setting the url (required) in the 'config/deploy-gh.js config file.   `<your username>.github.io/<your repo name>`
+2. Getting a github access token and setting up a `.git-credentials` file in your home directory with a line like this `https://<your access token>:x-oauth-basi@github.com`
+`
 By defualt it will publish to the gh-pages branch of your origin repo on Github.
 The url will be <username>.github.io/<github repo name>.
 The [gh-pages](https://www.npmjs.com/package/gh-pages) package provides a number of customizing options which can be set in the same `deploy-gh` config file.
 For example you can set to deploy to your "root" gh-pages using the "repo" setting.

 ## Libraries